 I awoke feeling sluggish, the nine-hour time change taking its toll.
 Since I’d activated my museum pass the day prior, I had another day of museums and monuments ahead.
 But not before another farmers market fresh breakfast and a bit of yoga!
 Today, I headed out to explore the Paris islands, Ile de la Cite and Ile Saint-Louis.

-It was a beautiful stroll from my apartment to Notre Dame along the banks of the Seine River.
-I took my time, stopping for photographs and wandering down different alleyways than my google maps suggested.
+It was a beautiful stroll from my host’s apartment to Notre Dame along the banks of the Seine River.
+I took my time, stopping for photographs and wandering down different alleyways than Google Maps suggested.
 Eventually, the walls to Notre Dame came into view.

 Along one wall, sits a kiosk to receive a time slot to climb to the top of the chapel to oogle gargoyles and take in the view.
 My time slot was four hours in the future.
 Happy that this gave me plenty of time to go inside of the chapel and explore a bit more of the island I joined the line to enter.
 I have a thing for old churches and to be honest, the inside of Notre Dame was a bit disappointing.
 It was overcrowded with tourists, I was in and out in about 5 minutes.
 So I had 3 hours and 55 minutes to kill, what to do?